whacked/cow/learning the soroban as an adult.md

 # Recap of the journey, 1 year in

-## did I learn operate a mental abacus?
+## did I learn to operate a mental abacus?

 Yes, albeit weakly.